CSCfi/Kielipankki-utilities/docs/corpus_publishing_tasklist.md

 we need a list of the relevant tasks that must be completed.

 ### 1. For each new resource (or a new version of an existing resource), create an "Epic" issue on Jira.
-   - Name the Epic as "shortname: Publish XXX in Kielipankki (Korp/Download/…)".
-Replace "_shortname_" with the short name of the resource in question (use the "base" name only, excluding "-src" etc.).
+   - Name the Epic as:
+    _shortname: Publish XXX in Kielipankki (Korp/Download/…)__
+   - Replace "_shortname_" with the short name of the resource in question (use the "base" name only, excluding "-src" etc.).
    - Both the Epic Summary and Epic Name fields of the Jira Epic issue should contain identical text (= the name mentioned above).

 ### 2. Copy the following list of section titles to the description of the Epic.
 Remove the sections that are not applicable to or planned for the current resource.